mahnaz007/ImagePreprocessing/docs/usage.md

     # Copy the dataset description file to the root of the temporary BIDS folder.
     cp -v "$INPUT_DIR/dataset_description.json" "$TEMP_BIDS_DIR/"

-    # Verify if the dataset_description.json file was successfully copied.
+    # Verify if the dataset_description.json file was copied successfully.
     if [ ! -f "$TEMP_BIDS_DIR/dataset_description.json" ]; then
         echo "Error: dataset_description.json not found in the temporary folder." exit 1